EQGW/EQGW.github.io/2021/schedule.md

 All times are Eastern Daylight Time (EDT).
 Pacific Daylight Time (PDT) is 3 hours earlier in the day.

 _These can change: we're still working on the schedule.
-So far still getting the lectures decided._
+A lot of details involving computer exercises and discussion sessions, including the times of sessions, are still ._

 | time | topic  |  speaker(s) |